 This course prepares prospective school administrators in the personnel components of the profession.
 From analysis of positions to recruitment, selection, induction, retention to termination current and past court cases are used to understand the historical and legal responsibilities of administrators in today's educational personnel climate.
 Readings, case studies, presentations, papers, field experience and group activities are the tools used to cover these topics.
-Prerequisite/s: None.
+Prerequisite/s: None leadership models.
+Further, students will display a thorough understanding of effective school management, information gathering, delegation, decision-making strategies/models, ethical leadership, systematic planning, as well as community and stakeholder partnerships.
+Prerequisite/s: None